Chapter Twenty: Emergence

 "One more than I thought I would."

 "Oh you piece of work," Leena said.
+"What did you ask for."

 "I demand a trophy," Ben said.